-The Prime Minister reiterated1 his concern that the debate should not be dominated by personal attacks.
-He also asked ...

-Mr Burn's comments epitomize2 the attitude of many parents nowadays.
-He seems to be in the ...

-The recent events underscore3 the need for a better understanding of the environmental impact of biotechnology.
-If this phase in the...

-Several historians have posited4 a connection between the decline of the Roman Empire and the eruption of a far distant volcano...

-It was a philosophy first expounded5 by John Ruskin in the nineteenth century.
-If human...

-In an attempt to account for6 the lack of interest, political analysts have looked at past voting patterns.
-On the basis of...
+The Prime Minister reiterated 1 his concern that the debate should not be dominated by personal attacks.
+He also asked Mr Burn's comments epitomize2 the attitude of many parents nowadays.
+He seems to be in the The recent events underscore3 the need for a better understanding of the environmental impact of biotechnology.
+If this phase Several historians have posited 4 a connection between the decline of the Roman Empire and the eruption of a far distant volcano in the It was a philosophy first expounded 5 by John Ruskin in the nineteenth century.
+If human In an attempt to account for 6 the lack of interest, political analysts have looked at past voting patterns.
+On the basis of sted as a basic fact or principle of

-1 repeated, restated

-4 suggested as a basic fact or principle

-2 are a perfect example of

-5 developed, proposed

-6 explain, find the cause of 3 emphasise
+1 repeated, restated 4 suggested as a basic f 2 are a perfect example of 5 developed, proposed 3 emphasise 6 explain, find the cause of